MFast1995/simpleLib_mlf96/readme.txt

 	a matching author is found, it will then ask the user if they want to borrow the document.
-If the user has not reached their max borrowing limit and there are still copies available, the user will successfully be able to borrow the document
+If the user has not reached their max borrowing limit and there are still copies available, the user will successfully be able to borrow the document.

 	Example: Jo Wood

+Search Library by Publisher
+	This will prompt the user to enter a publisher (case sensitive).
+	The function will then search the library.
+If a document with a matching author is found, it will then ask the user if they want to borrow the document.
+If the user has not reached their max borrowing limit and there are still copies available, the user will successfully be able to borrow the document.

+	Example: CRC Press

 View Borrowed Books / Return Books
 	This will display a list of all documents the user is currently